 If an AnalyticDB for PostgreSQL instance has multiple coordinator nodes, auto-analyze checks for change operations only on the primary coordinator node.
 Auto-analyze cannot be triggered if change operations are performed on secondary coordinator nodes.

 The execution of the ANALYZE statement without parameters updates statistics for all tables in a database.
 This can be a long-running process.
 You can specify a table or column to collect its statistics.
 When your data changes, we recommend that you execute the ANALYZE statement on tables with changed data.

 It takes a long time to execute the ANALYZE statement on a large table.
 To reduce the amount of time needed, you can execute only the

 ANALYZE table(column, ...) statement to generate statistics for selected columns, such as columns used in joins, WHERE clauses, SORT clauses, GROUP BY clauses, or HAVING clauses.
 For a partition table, you can find its name in the pg_partitions system catalog by executing the following statement and then execute the ANALYZE statement on partitions with changed data:

 Execute the ANALYZE statement after the following operations:

 - CREATE INDEX operations

 - A large number of INSERT, UPDATE, and DELETE operations

-An ANALYZE statement requires only a read lock on a table.
-Therefore, it can be executed in parallel with other database activities.
-Do not execute ANALYZE statements when you import data or execute INSERT, UPDATE, DELETE, or CREATE INDEX statements.
+The ANALYZE statement requires only a read lock on a table and can be executed in parallel with other database activities.
+Do not execute the ANALYZE statement when you import data or execute INSERT, UPDATE, DELETE, or CREATE INDEX statements.